- Health Sci - Public Health Program

 NURS 3020 Health, Illness and Healing III

-BiographySharon Yanicki is a lecturer in the Faculty of Health Sciences, University of Lethbridge.
-She completed a PhD in Nursing (University of Alberta), a Master of Science in Health Promotion (University of Alberta), and a Bachelor of Science in Nursing (University of Saskatchewan).
+BiographySharon Yanicki is an assistant professor in the Faculty of Health Sciences, University of Lethbridge.
 Sharon is a registered nurse (CARNA), and a member of the Alberta Public Health Association (APHA) and the Canadian Public Health Association (CPHA).
 Sharon is a research associate of the Prentice Institute for Global Population & Economy (U of L), the Centre for Culture and Community (U of L), the O'Brien Institute for Public Health (U of C), and a member scholar of the International Institute for Qualitative Methodology (U of A).
 Sharon has many years of experience in public health as a consultant, an evaluator, a manager and nurse.

 Selected PublicationsPublications - Dissertation